MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browsersessionobserver.md

 #### ReverseSyncCookies

-`ReverseSyncCookies` is raised when a cookie is set in the Internet Explorer process.
+Raised when a cookie is set in the Session if reverse cookie sync is enabled.

 > public HRESULT [ReverseSyncCookies](#reversesynccookies)(const DualEngineCookie * pCookies, DWORD cCookies, ULONG ulCookieSyncVersion)

+See IDualEngine20BrowserSession::SetReverseCookieSync.
 #### Parameters
 * `pCookies` The cookies that were set.